Kate Orff: Career

-In 2004, Orff moved to New York and started her practice out of her studio apartment near Union Square.
+In 2004, following a period employed by SWA and Hargreaves Associates, Orff moved to New York and started her practice out of her apartment near Union Square.
 She started taking on employees in 2007 and thus formally established her firm, SCAPE.
+In 2007 Orff married Oded Horodniceanu son of Michael Horodniceanu the New York Metropolitan Transportation Authority's president of capital construction.

 Orff and her firm, SCAPE, have developed a design called "Oyster-tecture," which serves as ecological infrastructure to filter polluted water and mitigate the effects of storm surge and sea-level rise through the construction of oyster reefs.
 Following Hurricane Sandy in 2012, Orff and SCAPE were selected to join an interdisciplinary team for Mayor Bloomberg's Special Initiative for Rebuilding and Resiliency (SIRR).
 SCAPE's role in the harbor-wide study was to integrate natural systems as risk-reduction infrastructure, and layering strategies for enhanced coastal protection and ecosystem health.
 The project was awarded an ASLA-NY honor award in 2014.

 In 2014, SCAPE was recognized as the winner of the Rebuild By Design competition in order to preserve communities after Hurricane Sandy in 2012.
 SCAPE's winning project was a play off of Oyster-tecture called "Living Breakwaters" and was meant to reduce erosion on the shoreline of Brooklyn, New York.
 Living Breakwaters serves as an environmentally-friendly, natural oyster reef that should be able to "clean up to millions of liters of harbor water each day."
 Living Breakwaters has won not only the Rebuild by Design competition, but also the Buckminster Fuller Challenge in 2014, the ACEC NY Engineering Excellence Award in 2015, and the National Achievement Award also in 2015.
-According to the SCAPE website, the project was due for construction in 2019.
+The construction phase of the project was completed in 2024.

 Orff was one of presenters at the Landscape Architecture Foundation's The New Landscape Declaration: A Summit on Landscape Architecture and the Future held in Philadelphia on June 10–11, 2016.
 This summit brought together the leading minds in the field of landscape architecture to create a declaration on how we need to move forward in a challenging future.
-The subsequent book that followed this summit published an essay by Orff entitled, “Urban Ecology as Activism”.
+The subsequent book that followed this summit published an essay by Orff entitled “Urban Ecology as Activism.”

-In 2017, Orff was the recipient of a "Genius Grant" from the John D. and Catherine T. MacArthur Foundation.
-Orff received the grant for her designs in "...adaptive and resilient habitats..." and for reviving ecological systems.

 In 2018, Orff was a keynote speaker at United States Sen. Sheldon Whitehouse's ninth annual Rhode Island Energy, Environment and Oceans Leaders Day, held at the Rhode Island Convention Center.
 The event was attended by approximately 200 attendees from federal and state agencies, municipalities, environmental groups, and the energy industry.

-In 2019, Orff was elevated to the American Society of Landscape Architects (ASLA) Council of Fellows – one of the highest honors bestowed on landscape architects practicing in the U.S.

-Also in 2019, Orff was honored as Waterfront Alliance's Heros of the Harbor.

-Credentials

 As a landscape architect, Orff is accredited in New York, Massachusetts, Connecticut, New Jersey, Pennsylvania, Kentucky, South Carolina, Minnesota, and Arkansas.
 She is also CLARB Certified.